s19835/crewai_daily_report/README.md

-Sure!
-Here’s a sample content for the `README.md` file that describes your project "crewai_daily_report":

----

 ## **crewai_daily_report**

 Welcome to the `crewai_daily_report` project!
 This project leverages AI agents to automate the process of researching, writing, and critiquing daily reports on the latest AI trends.